iliutaadrian/NextJS-AI-SaaS_Boilerplate/README.md

 Effortlessly assimilate information and build your second brain on **Notion**.
 Elevate your learning experience and save time while staying ahead with MindSync – where AI meets personalized knowledge curation!

-## Technologies Used
+## Technologies Used and Plugings

-- Next.js: A React framework for building server-side rendered and static websites.
+- Next.js 13: A React framework for building server-side rendered and static websites.
 - Tailwind CSS: A utility-first CSS framework for quickly building custom designs.
-- TypeScript: A statically typed superset of JavaScript that compiles to plain JavaScript.
-- Drizzle ORM: An ORM for SQL databases.
-- Neon DB: Free, easy to use database.
+- Neon DB: Free, easy to use database with Drizzle ORM on top.
+- I18n: Multi-language support with Next Translate
 - Clerk: Secure and easy authentication.
 - Stripe: Secure and easy payment.
 - Vercel Analytics: Google Analytics alternative for traffic and performance insights
-- Vercel deploy: Deploy your this app to Vercel.
 - SEO: Custom OG, Twitter tags.
 - Resend: modern email sending platform with React Email
 - React Email Preview, Colors Preview